FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 - Step 3: Use the signature validation algorithm (for the given algorithm suite) to verify the signature in the current segment.
 That is, invoke the signature validation algorithm on the following three inputs: the value of the signature field in the current FC segment, the digest value computed in Step 2 above, and the public key obtained from the valid RPKI data in Step 1 above.
 If the signature validation algorithm determines that the signature is invalid, then mark the entire FC segment as 'Not Valid' and stop.
 If the signature validation algorithm determines that the signature is valid, then the FC segment is marked as 'Valid' and continues to process the following FC segments.

-If all FC segments are marked as 'Valid', then the validation algorithm terminates and the FC-BGP UPDATE message is deemed 'Valid'.
+If all FC segments are marked as 'Valid', then the validation algorithm terminates, and the FC-BGP UPDATE message is deemed 'Valid'.
 Otherwise, the FC-BGP UPDATE message is deemed 'Not Valid'.

 # Implementations, Operations, and Management Considerations

 ## Algorithms and Extensibility

-The content of Algorithm Suite Considerations defined in {{Section 6.1 of RFC8205}} and content of Considerations for the SKI Size defined in {{Section 6.2 of RFC8205}} are indeed applicable in this context of FC-BGP.
+The content of Algorithm Suite Considerations defined in {{Section 6.1 of RFC8205}} and the content of Considerations for the SKI Size defined in {{Section 6.2 of RFC8205}} are indeed applicable in this context of FC-BGP.

 But the algorithm suite transition in FC-BGP is straightforward: As each FC segment has an Algorithm ID field, just populate this field with a feasible and consensus value that all FC-BGP speaker supports when transitioning.